molbiodiv/bcdatabaser/docs/output.md

 ```
 coi.insecta.DE-Frankonia.2019-10-24
 ```
-In this extracted directory, the following files are present.
+In this extracted directory the following files are present.
+We recommend to also follow this file format in the command line version, especially if deposited in a database as a reference set (see also: [Public deposition](./public_deposition.md)).

 ## Sequence data